 Fortunately, you can combine top quality workmanship and super-fast response times when you call FS Drainage.
 Our drainage experts are available 24/7, 365 days of the year, so you can always access the expert help you need.
 With a 2-hour response time and commitment to first-time fix solutions, we’ll have your drainage system functional in no time.

 By responding to a drainage emergency quickly, you can potentially prevent a whole host of workplace safety issues.
 A minor leak from a sink may be able to be mopped up and sanitised, for example.
 In contrast, a major leak could cause damage to equipment, air quality issues, damp and mould.
 It can take months for these issues to be fully rectified and your workplace safety regulations may prevent employees from entering the building until then.

-To protect your business operations, it’s essential to have access to accredited drainage technicians and experienced engineers.
+To protect your business operations, it’s essential to have access to accredited drainage technicians and engineers.
 If you want to learn more about our commercial drainage maintenance and emergency services, get in touch with the team on 0800 689 3497.

 Workplace Safety Across Your Site

 Remember – your duties as an employer don’t end at the door.
 You are responsible for maintaining your site and land too.
 This means exterior damage or flooding is an important aspect of workplace safety.
 If you want to protect your business, you need to protect your employees and your premises.

 Call FS Drainage now on 0800 689 3497 to find out more.
 Alternatively, email our team at email@example.com and learn more about our commercial drainage services today.